What time is the Italian Grand Prix? How to watch on TV – apply, qualifying, race times - TheNewsTrace

 When is the Italian Grand Prix?

-The Italian Grand Prix takes place on Sunday sixth September 2020 and shall be the eighth race of the 2020 Formulation 1 season.
+The Italian Grand Prix takes place on Sunday sixth September 2020 and will probably be the eighth race of the 2020 System 1 season.

-Monza has been a staple on the F1 calendar for a few years, with Ferrari’s dwelling circuit normally a spot for them to thrive.
+Monza has been a staple on the F1 calendar for a few years, with Ferrari’s house circuit normally a spot for them to thrive.

-Nevertheless, the workforce could also be glad this one is going forward behind closed doorways this weekend.
+Nevertheless, the crew could also be glad this one is going forward behind closed doorways this weekend.

 What time does it begin?

 The race begins at 2:10pm (UK time) on Sunday, a day after drivers battle it out in qualifying.
-There are additionally three apply periods going down on Friday and Saturday.
+There are additionally three apply periods happening on Friday and Saturday.

 We’ve included the full schedule for the remainder of the weekend additional down the web page.